KenRodri/computer_numberguessuing_game/README.md

-computer do think think to gues your number.
+computer do think think to guess your number.
 MAGIK!